 Andrew Jackson Cottage and US Rangers Centre

-Please note that the Andrew Jackson Cottage and the US Rangers Centre are both currently closed for maintenance over the winter period.
+Please note that the Andrew Jackson Cottage and the US Rangers Museum are both currently closed for maintenance over the winter period.

 The Andrew Jackson Cottage highlights Carrickfergus' strong American and Ulster-Scots connections as well as telling the story of Andrew Jackson, the 7th President of the USA, whose parents emigrated to America from Carrickfergus in 1765.